ibexa/documentation-developer/docs/administration/back_office/back_office_tabs/back_office_tabs.md

 # Back office tabs

-Many elements of the back office interface, such as content view, dashboard or system information, are built using tabs.
+Many elements of the back office interface, such as content view, dashboard, or system information, are built using tabs.

 ![Tabs in System Information](tabs_system_info.png)